Aldermore-AtulGurung/github-slideshow/_posts/0000-01-02-atulgurung.md

 layout: slide
 title: "Welcome to GitHubAtulGurung's slide!"
 ---
-This is GitHub AtulGurung slide
+This is my awesome slide slide
 Use the left arrow to go back!